anee127/Milestone-Project-1/README.md

 - This can also be found on the hard copy of CV.
 6. **Access links to my external social accounts**
 - At the bottom of each page, there is a footer which contains links to my social platforms which is consistent throughout all pages.
-###responsive-design
--This site is a mobile-first design hence the use of Bootstrap.
-- Viewport tag included in the head of HTML files to tell the browser how to respond to different resolutions, particularly mobile ones.
-- Media queries used in the CSS file to target larger devices.
 ### Validator-checks
 The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.
 Code was entered through direct input.

 - [**HTML Validator**](https://validator.w3.org/nu/#textarea)

-  One warning message received;
+  No errors or warning messages were received;

-> Warning: The document is not mappable to XML 1.0 due to two consecutive hyphens in a comment.

-Code not altered as hyphens have been used to help structure my HTML code.
-Six hyphens used for headings with two for sub-headings.

 - [**CSS Validator**](https://jigsaw.w3.org/css-validator/#validate_by_input)

-  No error or warning messages received.
-###additional-testing
+  Two errors occured for the CSS and several warnings.

+### Additional-testing
-The Website was tested on Google Chrome, Internet Explorer and Safari browsers.
+The Website was tested on Google Chrome, Firefox and Safari browsers.

-- The website was viewed on a variety of devices including Laptop, Macbook, Ipad and IPhones (Version 6,8).
+- The website was tested on a number of devices including a Laptop, Desktop, iPad, iPhone (5, 6, X) and Samsung Note 10.

-- Friends and family members were asked to review the site to point out any bugs, user experience issues and/or suggestions.
-  - Feedback action:
-    - Titles added to software skill icons so the user has a quick summary of the meaning of each language/program.
-    - On the footer, Facebook link changed to Github as this is more favoured by my target audience.
-    - Email address on 'My story' page added as a link so users can easily send a direct email.
+- I recieved plenty of suggestions from friends and family to improve user experience:
+    - The original font used for the logo was pointed out to be too childish, so I changed it to a fancier font.
+    - The Project titles were placed in the middle of each image with some css changes for contrast between text and images.
+    - The hero text was put into a translucent box in the middle of the hero image to stand out more and make it easier to read.
-- Project posted on Slack, asking for feedback from fellow students.
+- My project was posted on Slack to recieve some feedback from other students.

 ## Bugs
 1. The hero image used initially caused the whole website to load really slowly so I had to compress the image to make the file size smaller but so that the resolution of the image does not change drastically.
 I used [Reduce Images](https://www.reduceimages.com/) to make the image smaller which resolved the problem.